projekt7m/userauth-rust/docs/ClientApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## get_accounts
+## get_clients_superadmin

-> crate::models::AccountData get_accounts()
+> crate::models::ClientData get_clients_superadmin()
-Get the list of all accounts of the tenant
+Gets the list of all registered OAuth clients

-Get the list of all accounts of the tenant  An account represents an authentication identity
+Gets the list of all registered OAuth clients  This endpoint is only available to SuperAdmins.

 ### Parameters